-It was sort of like when I learned that kissing a boy didn’t make you pregnant, and learned what sex was for the first time; how it worked, what parts went where, and the end result.
-One of those moments where you know at that point you’ll never be the same, and you’ll never look at boys the same way.
+It was sort of like when I learned that kissing a boy didn’t make you pregnant.
+Or learned what sex was for the first time; how it worked, what parts went where, and the end result.
+One of those moments where you know at that point you’ll never be the same.
+You’ll never look at boys the same way.

-One of the things I do well is drink, and gin is one of my favorite liquors.
+One of the things I do well is drink cocktails, and gin is one of my favorite liquors.
 I’ve made and enjoyed gin and tonics my whole adult life.
-I thought I knew gin and tonics, but I was now humbled as I watched and listed to Ramona walk us through the correct gin and tonic process at his gin and tonic bar in Ribes de Freser, Spain.
+I thought I knew gin and tonics, but I was now humbled as I watched and listened to Ramona walk us through the correct gin and tonic process at his gin and tonic bar in Ribes de Freser, Spain.

 I was first introduced to the local enthusiasm for the drink 3 years prior in Girona when I was invited to a friend’s house for gin and tonic tasting.
 He was mad about gin and even went to great lengths to craft the perfect G&T by collecting rocks from the local soil, boiling them, and putting them in the G&T to add mineral content and taste.

 I stopped at the local grocery store in Girona (above) and found an entire aisle of gins next to the produce aisle.
 In addition, there was a half aisle of tonics!

 So when I walked into the Lobby Bar and saw Ramona’s collection of gin it didn’t really surprise me.
 He had the bottles lined up on backlit shelves according to the color of the rainbow.
 When you have 100 different bottles of gins, they come in many different colors.